 Other questions may come up when deciding on a strategy.

-Answering these questions will help large employers come up with a benefit strategy that works for their employees and meets the health care reform requirements.
+Answering these questions will help large employers come up with a benefit strategy that works for their employees and meets the ACA mandated requirements.

-You may be wondering what happens to the money collected from these taxes and fees?
-Some of it will be used to fund the risk management mechanisms that support pricing stability for the new consumer marketplaces (public exchanges).
-This provision will offset the risks for insurers who enroll a higher number of people with high cost claims.
-The money will also help fund tax credits and subsidies for people with lower incomes who buy insurance on a public exchange.
-Can you see how these provisions rely on each other to make the whole system work?
+Some of the money collected from these taxes and fees will be used to fund risk management provisions.
+These provisions support pricing stability on public exchanges.
+They offset the risks for insurers who enroll a lot of people with high cost claims.
+The taxes and fees will also help fund the tax credits and subsidies available on public exchanges.

-So let’s review.
-Large companies have important considerations as a result of the ACA and some key provisions that are effective in 2014.
-They will need to determine what changes are needed to be compliant with the new provisions and evaluate the financial impacts of taxes and fees.
-They’ll need to revisit their benefit strategy – how they plan to offer health plans to employees – and consider if a private exchange may be an option for them.
+They have to be compliant with all the ACA provisions and evaluate the financial impacts of taxes and fees.
+They’ll need to continue evaluating how they plan to offer health plans to employees, and consider if a private exchange may be an option for them.

-The passage of the ACA in 2010 was an important step forward in helping to expand access to the health care system.
+The passage of the ACA was an important step in expanding access to the health care system.
 While there are other important provisions of the ACA, the considerations presented here may have the greatest impact to large companies.